i

 • Easy - Taking off the front bumper is easier than it looks.
 It's finicky, but it's not hard.
 Once it's off, this is very easy to put on.

 • Effective - Reducing intake temps is almost always a great way to gain power and efficiency.
-Denser air molecules are always a good thing.
+Denser air molecules = more power.
+Mission accomplished.

 I'm the founder of Edge Autosport and I remember first getting into cars in high school.
 I read all the magazines, bought a bunch of technical books, and finally got to start wrenching around the age of 19.
 I really enjoy modding and being able to live out a passion is truly awesome.
 I wouldn't change a thing.